 Brett Puryear is a fiction writer from Chattanooga, Tennessee, operating out of the great state of Montana.

-His fiction appears or is forthcoming in The Iowa Review, BULL, CutBank, Writer’s Foundry Review and elsewhere, with bylines in Field & Stream, Wildsam Field Guides, Men’s Journal and Sporting Classics.
-He also writes the Substack “Puryear’s Southern Lit Jukebox,” a growing collection of ‘noir essays’ on music, movies and books.
+His work appears or is forthcoming in The Iowa Review, CutBank, BULL, Wildsam Field Guides, Feign, Writer’s Foundry Review and elsewhere, with bylines in Field & Stream, Men’s Journal and Sporting Classics.
+He also writes the Substack “Pedal Steel,” a growing collection of freewheeling essays on music, movies and books—and occasional short fiction.

 selected short work